Clean Makeup That Actually Works (For Sensitive Skin)

 If it doesn’t wear well, look like skin, and behave on a sensitive face, it’s out.

-I don’t care how viral it is.
-I don’t care how pretty the packaging is.
-I don’t care how loudly it’s marketed.
-Everything here earned its place.
+I don’t care how viral it is, I don’t care how pretty the packaging is, and I don’t care how loudly it’s marketed.
+I swapped the products that were ruining my day first, and that’s when my skin actually calmed down.

 Why Non-Toxic Makeup Actually Matters

-Makeup sits on your skin for most of the day.
+Makeup sits on your skin for 8–12 hours a day, sometimes longer.
 When formulas are overly fragranced or overly preserved, sensitive skin tends to react.
-That can show up as irritation, congestion, or texture that never quite settles.
+That can show up as irritation, congestion, or a texture that never quite settles.
 Choosing simpler, well-formulated products helps reduce that background noise.
-Skin behaves more predictably.
+My skin stopped doing that thing where it looked fine at 9 am and a mess by 2 pm.
 Makeup applies more evenly.
 You spend less time troubleshooting and more time getting on with your day.

 When your base products work with your skin instead of against it, everything else gets easier.